shayansadeghieh/interpreta/README.md

 # interpreta

-Interpreta is a GKE based experimentation platform that allows for mechanistic interpretability of large language models.
+Interpreta is a GKE-powered experimentation platform for conducting large-scale mechanistic interpretability research on large language models through a managed Jupyter environment.

 Features include:
-- Notebook environment backed by a k8s cluster, which allows for memory intensive experiments from the comfort of a notebook.
+- Managed notebook environment backed by a k8s cluster, which allows for memory intensive experiments from the comfort of a notebook.
 - Notebooks will have all of your favourite ML/interpretability packages preinstalled through a custom dockerfile.

   Mech Interp packages include: